 Since research is an important element of the PhD program, we wish to develop good mentoring relationships between PhD students and funded researchers on the Nursing faculty.
 Thus we seek to admit students whose own research interests would have commonality with the research backgrounds of the faculty.

-Currently Funded Research (faculty and student)
+Research Studies (faculty and student)

 Application forms may be obtained online from the The Graduate School of Arts and Sciences.
 The Graduate School of Arts and Sciences prefers to receive one package containing the all supporting materials (recommendations, transcripts, and scholarly writing).
 The completed application, the application fee and all supporting data must be received no later than December 15.
 Note: applications may be accepted after the December 15 deadline on space-available basis.
 Students are welcome to submit applications before this deadline as the Admissions Committee makes rolling admissions decisions.